 Covering unbaked garlic knots with greased plastic wrap.

-And allow the dough to rise until it’s twice it’s original size.
+And allow the dough to rise until it’s doubled in size.

 Brushing garlic knots with egg wash.